riza-io/.github/profile/README.md

-# Riza | Sandboxing tools to safely run customer code in your app
+# Riza | Sandboxing tools to safely run user code in your app